Sealing Criminal Records

 - The impact of sealing your record on public safety and upon the public’s confidence in and respect for the law.

-If the sentencing judge grants your application and your record is sealed, all material related to the case or conviction will be destroyed.
-That includes fingerprints, palm cards, mug-shots and arrest photos and DNA samples.
+If the sentencing judge grants your application and your record is sealed, all material related to the case or conviction will be destroyed, including fingerprints, palm cards, mug-shots and arrest photos and DNA samples.

 Your sealed criminal records cannot be viewed by the public, police or prosecutors.
 There are only a few limited ways your sealed records may be viewed, and only specific people may have access, as follows:

 - An employer if you apply for job that involves carrying a firearm;

 - Your parole officer if you are arrested while on probation or parole; and

 - Law enforcement or a prosecutor by a court order signed by a judge, but this is a rare occurrence, and mainly occurs if you are arrested for a new crime that in some way is related to the sealed crime.

 Different rules apply if you were arrested while you were a minor at the time of your sentencing.
 If you were sentenced as a juvenile delinquent, the record is automatically sealed to the public and is only available to certain participants in the criminal justice system, such as prosecutors and judges.
 When you turn 16 years old, you may be able to have your juvenile delinquency records sealed to the participants in the criminal justice system, such as prosecutors and judges, under certain circumstances.
 If you are convicted as a Youthful Offender, the record will be automatically sealed to everyone except the school where you are enrolled and officials in the criminal justice system.
 If you are convicted as Juvenile Offender, your records cannot be sealed, unless the judge grants you Youthful Offender status.

 Certificates of Relief from Disabilities and Good Conduct